ddmler/ddmler.github.io/_posts/2018-07-17-vue-spa-with-laravel-api-part-2.markdown

 });
 ```

-And for the card factory the same with the addition of a description text.
+And the same for the card factory with the addition of a description text.

-And with that we can run `php artisan db:seed` to seed our database with some testing data and use the factories in our tests later for easy creation of objects.
+And with that we can run `php artisan db:seed` to seed our database with some testing data and use the factories in our tests for easy creation of objects.

-In our next step we want to create the API routes and controllers so that we can consume the data via the API.
+In our next step we want to create the API routes and controllers so that we can consume the data via an API.
 For that see Part 3.

 [source]: https://github.com/ddmler/boards
 [part1]: https://ddmler.github.io/laravel/vue/2018/07/13/vue-spa-with-laravel-api-part-1.html